 Regularly Updated Courtesy of Gray Panthers of Metro Detroit

-This Calendar of events includes activities of a wide range of groups, including members of the Detroit Area Peace with Justice Network (DAPJN), a coalition of Metro-Detroit organizations formed to provide mutual support in our common dedication to peace and justice (see list below).
+This Calendar of events includes activities of a wide range of groups so long as these groups support our common dedication to peace and justice.

 To submit an event for the calendar, send information to firstname.lastname@example.org